Back Pain Relief Without Drugs

 Biofeedback as an Alternative Treatment for Back Pain

-Biofeedback uses sensitive electronic instruments to measure a person’s bodily processes and then feeds back that information to the person so that control of the physiology can be learned.
+Biofeedback is a treatment system that uses sensitive electronic instruments to measure a person’s bodily processes and then feeds back that information to the person so that control of the physiology can be learned.
 Several types of biofeedback have been shown to be helpful for reducing chronic pain.
 Biofeedback is often paired with coaching in relaxation techniques.
 These include muscle tension (EMG), temperature (blood flow), heart rate variability (HRV), and brain wave (neurofeedback)—

 Biofeedback can enhance the effectiveness of relaxation training by giving the patient information on the effectiveness of his efforts.
 Biofeedback takes measurements on the surface of the body, and this information is used as part of an educational process.
 It is completely safe and without negative side effects.